awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lambda-function-code.md

 # AWS::Lambda::Function Code<a name="aws-properties-lambda-function-code"></a>

 The deployment package for a Lambda function\.
-For all runtimes, you can specify the location of an object in Amazon S3\.
+To deploy a function defined as a container image, you specify the location of a container image in the Amazon ECR registry\.
+For a \.zip file deployment package, you can specify the location of an object in Amazon S3\.
 For Node\.js and Python functions, you can specify the function code inline in the template\.

 Changes to a deployment package in Amazon S3 are not detected automatically during stack updates\.
 To update the function code, change the object key or version in the template\.